What does it cost to insulate a home’s exterior walls?

 The best insulation to use on your walls depends on the current state of your walls during installation.
-If they are sealed up and finished walls then injection foam would be a cost-saving option.
+If they are sealed up and finished walls then dense pack would be a cost-saving option.
 Are they open cavity?
 Then perhaps a spray foam would be better.
 The insulation experts at Pro can help you determine what is the best option for your unique project.
 Pro currently offers four types of insulants that can help slow the loss of thermal energy from your home’s attic.

 Stabilized cellulose is our exclusive blown-in insulation.
 The stabilized nature of this product means that it is guaranteed not to settle or shift, meaning you will have proper coverage for decades to come.
 Made from 100% recycled materials this insulant is the greenest product we use.